A Feature Length Documentary Film in Production

 The film's story of the hunt for the ballplayer who will change everything contains archetypal elements of longshot quests akin to that portrayed in “Million-Dollar Arm," the dramatization of two players discovered in cricket-obsessed India.

 It takes film audiences for the first time not only on baseball scouting trips in vast China but inside Major League Baseball's dormitory-style academies where prospects as young as 12 adjust to their new lives.
 The academies are fascinating American-Chinese hybrids, teaching the cultures of both nations.
 We are chronicling what life is like there for the kids.

 The story will illuminate China’s shift toward western values.
 Among Major League Baseball's challenges is reviving a sport in China that fell into disfavor during the Cultural Revolution and overcoming the policy that long limited parents to a having a single child and still causes families to think twice about surrendering a child to a baseball academy.

 The film will follow the dramatic arcs of young prospects -- what are their dreams, what obstacles do they face and how are they progressing?
 There is a compelling cast of characters to follow, including such young prospects as Oscar Chen, 12, whose parents energetically backed his dream to join the Major League training center.

-The filmmakers were given exclusive access to Xu Guiyuan, now 22, the first of a handful of players signed by an American club from one of the three developmental centers.
-He is in the minor league system of the Baltimore Orioles and is trying to become the first Chinese player by birth and ancestry to make it to the majors.
+The filmmakers were given exclusive access to Xu Guiyuan, now 22, the first player signed by an American club from one of the three developmental centers.
+Seven players have now been signed into the minor league systems of major-league clubs -- including three by the Milwaukee Brewers on the same day in February 2019.
+The trio included promising young pitcher Jolon Zhao.
+All of these players are trying to become the first Chinese player by birth and ancestry to make it to the majors.